How Green Flag (Direct Line Group) uses Codacy for PCI DSS compliance

 The Codacy API allows you to programmatically retrieve and analyze data from Codacy.
 It can be used in various scenarios, like adding many people to Codacy, adding multiple repositories, or obtaining code quality metrics for specific files.
 In the Green Flag's case, they needed a solution that only showed them the security issues per repository.
 This way, the security team could review those issues without requiring additional licenses.
 Using the API was the perfect way to filter the dashboards.

-As Kader explained, "Codacy gives us a lot of detail, which is very good for developers and their managers to make sure that they maintain good code quality and are following a coding standard.
+"Codacy gives us a lot of detail, which is very good for developers and their managers to make sure that they maintain good code quality and are following a coding standard.
 But it's too detailed for the security personnel because they're not interested in details other than security."
+Kader Kawsar, Green Flag software and data engineering lead.

 About three years ago, Green Flag completely overhauled the code and the infrastructure.
 They had been working with a legacy system for a while, but it had become too slow.
 Going for a whole new platform and knowing the need to be PCI DSS compliant allowed them to build the new system with code quality in mind from day one.